Confirmez votre âge

 This gastronomic white is ideally enjoyed at 10-12°C and pairs wonderfully with fish and white meats in sauce, spicy dishes and blue cheeses.
 With an aging potential of 5 years, it will gain in complexity over time.

-UGM Qvevris Blanc 2023,
+UGM Qvevris White 2023,

-With UGM Qvevris Blanc 2023, Frédéric Cossard offers a captivating natural white, made from a unique blend of Grenache Blanc, Muscat, and Ugni Blanc.
+With UGM Qvevris White 2023, Frédéric Cossard offers a captivating natural white, made from a unique blend of Grenache Blanc, Muscat, and Ugni Blanc.
 Grown at the foot of Mont Ventoux on clay-limestone soils, these organic grapes are then vinified in Burgundy according to the winemaker's exacting principles.

 Vinification in qvevri for a vibrant and expressive white